jackalopelabs/jackalopes/MULTIPLAYER.md

 ## Integration Testing Strategy

-When ready to move from frontend testing to backend integration:
+When ready to move from frontend testing to WordPress backend integration:

-1. Start with a minimal PHP WebSocket server using Ratchet
+1. Start with the WordPress plugin's WebSocket server implementation
 2. Implement the same protocol used in the mock server
-3. Gradually add WordPress integration components
+3. Add configuration in the game to connect to either the mock server or WordPress server
-4. Use feature flags to switch between different server implementations
+4. Gradually integrate WordPress-specific features (authentication, persistence)

 This approach allows for incremental integration while maintaining a working system at each step.